Beserrovsky/beserrovsky/README.md

 - I studied software development at HS as a technical course (ETEC) 👨‍💻

-- Now I'm at POLI-USP (Universidade de São Paulo) learning more about Hardware and Low-Level in a Eletrical Engineering graduation!
+- Now I'm at POLI-USP (Universidade de São Paulo) learning more about Hardware and Low-Level in an Eletrical Engineering graduation!

 ## Contact Info